Postcombe

 found three Saxon graves, one of which was of a child.
 A bronze buckle in one of the graves dated the burials to the 7th century.

 On the morning of 18 June 1643, Royalist cavalry based in Oxford attacked a Parliamentary garrison based in the village, setting fire to some of the houses.

-The village has a public house, England's Rose, that was formerly The Feathers.
+The village has a public house, England's Rose, that was formerly known as, The Feathers.
 There is also a filling station.
 The current Lord of the Manor is Nigel Ross Parsons.